National Partnership for Women & Families

-The National Partnership for Women & Families is a nonprofit, nonpartisan 501(c)3 organization based in Washington, D.C.
+The National Partnership for Women & Families is a nonprofit, nonpartisan 501(c)(3) organization based in Washington, D.C.
 Founded in 1971, the National Partnership works on public policies, education and outreach that focuses on women and families.

 History

-The National Partnership for Women & Families was known as the Women's Legal Defense Fund (WLDF) until 1998.
+The National Partnership for Women & Families (NPWF) was known as the Women's Legal Defense Fund (WLDF) until 1998.

 Judith L. Lichtman was hired as the National Partnership's first paid staff member in 1974.
 Lichtman became president in 1988 and served in the role for 16 years.
 Lichtman is currently the organization's senior advisor.

-The current president, Debra L. Ness, joined the National Partnership as executive vice president in 1991 and assumed the role of president in 2004.
+The organization's current president, Jocelyn C. Frye, assumed her position in December 2021.
+She previously served as an attorney focusing on issues around discrimination and gender inequality.
+Frye was also director of policy and special projects under the First Lady Michelle Obama.
+Frye took over for former NPWF President, Debra L. Ness.

-The organization is best known for its work to build support for, pass, protect and expand the Family and Medical Leave Act – the first and only national law guaranteeing eligible workers job-protected, unpaid leave to care for a newborn or newly adopted child, seriously ill family member, or to recover from their own serious health conditions.
+The organization is known for its work to shape, pass, protect and help expand the Family and Medical Leave Act – the first and only national law guaranteeing eligible workers job-protected, unpaid leave to care for a newborn or newly adopted child, seriously ill family member, or to recover from their own serious health conditions.

-Issues & Campaigns

-The National Partnership works on four main issues: